 The plant species selected for the trial plots reflected the range of possible historic coastal forest species at each of the sites but constrained by eco-sourced plant availability.
 For the exposed open coast plots only a limited selection of hardy primary canopy species was used.

-In total over 6,500 plants have been put in the ground by project partners and community volunteers.
+In total over 6,500 plants will be put in the ground this winter by project partners and community volunteers.
 The survival and growth of these trees will be monitored as part of the project and planting will continue at the three sites next year.